 I’d done the research and it all seemed to suggest that, although gay unions weren’t recognised in China, I’d have no problems living as a gay woman.
 It definitely wasn’t illegal and most people had a ‘if it’s not my business, I don’t care’ attitude.

-LTL’s Best Cheesy Chinese Chat Up Lines!
+The Best Cheesy Chinese Chat Up Lines (PLUS a Bonus Video)

 There wasn’t a wealth of information online though and didn’t seem to be a ‘scene’, not like I’d been used to in London and Barcelona.